-Now while it’s true that Australia’s emissions are very low on a per country basis (though we are the highest per capita) and whatever we do will not have a significant impact globally, under the Kyoto protocol, we are one of 37 industrialised countries working together and it’s this combined effort that is important as we respond to a changing climate.
+Now while it’s true, Australia’s emissions are very low on a per country basis (though we are the highest emitter per capita) and whatever we do will not have a significant impact globally, under the Kyoto protocol, we are one of 37 industrialised countries working together and it’s this combined effort that is important as we respond to a changing climate.

 As for China, the China Climate Change Info-Net is a good source of information on what China is doing in response to climate change.
 The website outlines China’s policy on climate change, what action is being taken on the ground to reduce emissions, China’s green energy goals and reports and communications relative to climate change.